 Essential Oils should not be Ingested Orally

 It is recommended that essential oils are not ingested at all unless it is done so under the guidance of a qualified medical practitioner.
 For example, Lemon essential oil has therapeutic values, but it is also great when used as a household disinfectant in a soapy solution of water as it helps dissolve grease and grime.
-As such, orally taking Lemon essential oil poses a severe risk of irritating or damaging the mouth or stomach lining.
+As such, orally taking Lemon essential oil poses a severe risk of irritating or damaging the mouth or stomach lining, long term (4 weeks plus) essential oils can affect the gallbladder, liver & kidneys.
 All the positive benefits of essential oils can be gained without needing to ingest them as outlined in the points above.